 Choosing a currency

 In traditional finance, the value of a portfolio is usually tracked in fiat currency.
-In cryptoworld that’s rather challenging since the base currencies in the trading pairs are usually major crypto coins such as BTC or ETH.
+In cryptoworld that’s rather challenging since the quote currencies in the trading pairs are usually major crypto coins such as BTC or ETH.
 Exiting to fiat currency almost always implies high fees.
 Some traders opt for trading in stable coins such as USDT or TUSD to fix their profit on one hand and avoid taking a hit from volatile crypto market on the other hand.
 This in fact can be a solution, but the stable coins are still cryptocurrency that are exposed to risk of potential market manipulations.
 There’s another nuisance that may complicate estimating trading results in USDT.
 Let’s say a trader closes a deal trading BTC against some altcoin.
 The value of the asset has increased in USDT, but has decreased in BTC.
 The overall trade was unsuccessful, but the measuring results in USDT won’t reveal it.
 Other traders combine trading and investing approach and fix their income in Bitcoin.
 They aim to increase the value of their portfolio in Bitcoin as they believe that in the long term the value of the first cryptocurrency will increase.
 In fact, blending trading and investing approach seems like a wise strategy, but cryptomarket is very young and it’s nearly impossible to predict it’s direction for the next month, not to mention the next year.

 The second step in measuring the results of your portfolio comes from traditional finance.
 Alpha is commonly used as a performance indicator of an asset against some benchmark.
 As benchmark usually serves different indices.
 In case of cryptomarket a good benchmark can be a Total Market Capitalization (TMC) or different indices elaborated by funds and analytical agencies to represent overall market direction.
 Let’s say your portfolio has gained a profit of 10% in the last month, whereas the Total Marketcap has increased by 15%.
 The growth of overall market is 5 point more than your portfolio’s gains, and you alpha in this case is -5%.
 That means that your asset is underperforming and maybe you should look into regrouping your portfolio.